Katoomba

 Katoomba is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Katoomba's dwelling structures, as per the latest Census, consisted of 82.5% houses and 17.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Katoomba stood at 36.3%, with mortgaged dwellings at 29.3% and rented ones at 34.4%.
-The median monthly mortgage repayment was $1,600, lower than Sydney metro's average of $2,427.
+Katoomba's dwellings, as recorded in the latest Census, consisted of 82.5% houses and 17.4% other dwellings.
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Katoomba was at 36.3%, with mortgaged dwellings at 29.3% and rented ones at 34.4%.
+The median monthly mortgage repayment in the area was $1,600, below Sydney metro's average of $2,427.
 Median weekly rent in Katoomba was $350, compared to Sydney metro's $470.
-Nationally, Katoomba's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Nationally, Katoomba's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing